tehreemAsif63/Intelligent-transportation/README.md

      - https://mqttx.app/

  **Requirements:**
    1. The intelligent transportation system requires a microcontroller with sensors and actuators to be connected to your computer.
    2. You will need to have a basic understanding of the C++ programming language to use API and libraries.
-  3. The Intelligent Transportation System is designed to run on every operating system and on Android applications.
+   3. The Intelligent Transportation System is designed to run on Android applications.

 ## User Manual
   **To user the Intelligent Transportation System, you will need to follow these steps:**